petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md

 ### Collection

-Select this option to choose from your previously saved collections or collection providers.
+Choose from your previously saved collections or collection providers.
 To learn more about collections, see [About Collections and Collection Pages](../../../site-building/displaying-content/collections-and-collection-pages/about-collections-and-collection-pages.md).

 1. Under Select Collection, click *Select*.

-1. Select either the *Collections* or *Collections Providers* tab
+1. Select either the *Collections* or *Collections Providers* tab.

 1. Choose one of your existing collections or collection providers.